Randdalf/fplcache/README.md

 # ⚽ fplcache

 ## Overview
-This repository contains a cache of [https://fantasy.premierleague.com/](Fantasy Premier League) bootstrap data, a JSON object returned by the https://fantasy.premierleague.com/api/bootstrap-static/ endpoint.
+This repository contains a cache of [Fantasy Premier League](https://fantasy.premierleague.com/) bootstrap data, a JSON object returned by the https://fantasy.premierleague.com/api/bootstrap-static/ endpoint.
 To significantly reduce storage size, these JSON objects are cached using the LZMA `.xz` file format.
-This cache is updated four times a day, spaced at 6 hour intervals, using [https://docs.github.com/en/actions](GitHub Actions).
+This cache is updated four times a day, spaced at 6 hour intervals, using [GitHub Actions](https://docs.github.com/en/actions).

 ## Organization
 Cached objects are organized as follows within the `cache` directory: